The New Negro

 The New Negro: An Interpretation (1925) is an anthology of fiction, poetry, and essays on African and African-American art and literature edited by Alain Locke, who lived in Washington, DC, and taught at Howard University during the Harlem Renaissance.
 As a collection of the creative efforts coming out of the burgeoning New Negro Movement or Harlem Renaissance, the book is considered by literary scholars and critics to be the definitive text of the movement.
-"The Negro Renaissance" included Locke's title essay "The New Negro", as well as nonfiction essays, poetry, and fiction by writers including Countee Cullen, Langston Hughes, Zora Neale Hurston, Claude McKay, Jean Toomer, and Eric Walrond.
+Part 1 of The New Negro: An Interpretation, titled "The Negro Renaissance," includes Locke's title essay "The New Negro," as well as nonfiction articles, poetry, and fiction by writers including Countee Cullen, Langston Hughes, Zora Neale Hurston, Claude McKay, Jean Toomer and Eric Walrond.

 The New Negro: An Interpretation dives into how the African Americans sought social, political, and artistic change.
-Instead of accepting their position in society, Locke saw the new negro as championing and demanding civil rights.
-In addition, his anthology sought to change old stereotypes and replaced them with new visions of black identity that resisted simplification.
+Instead of accepting their position in society, Locke saw the New Negro as championing and demanding civil rights.
+In addition, his anthology sought to change old stereotypes and replace them with new visions of black identity that resisted simplification.
 The essays and poems in the anthology mirror real life events and experiences.

-The anthology reflects the voice of middle class African American citizens that wanted to have equal civil rights like their white, middle class counterparts.
+The anthology reflects the voice of middle-class African-American citizens that wanted to have equal civil rights like their white, middle-class counterparts.
 However, some writers, such as Langston Hughes, sought to give voice to the lower, working class.

 Structure

 Part 1: The Negro Renaissance

-Part 1 contains Alain Locke's title essay "the New Negro" as well as the fiction and poetry sections.
-One of the poems, “White Houses,” represents the African American's struggle to confront and challenge the White House and white America, in order to fight for civil rights.
+Part 1 contains Locke's title essay "The New Negro", as well as the fiction and poetry sections.
+One of the poems, "White Houses", represents the African American's struggle to confront and challenge the White House and white America, in order to fight for civil rights.
 It shows a figure being shut out and left on the street to fend for himself.
 This is a figure who is not allowed the glory of the inside world, which represents the American ideals of freedom and opportunity.
+The hypothetical influence on the structure of race and ideology reverberated through "The New Negro."